ecoinvent/ecoinvent-topology/docs/index.rst

 International Aluminium Institute regions
 +++++++++++++++++++++++++++++++++++++++++

-The `International Aluminium Institute <http://www.world-aluminium.org/statistics/>`__ regions are roughly followed, although wiht some ecoinvent-specific modifications.
+The `International Aluminium Institute <http://www.world-aluminium.org/statistics/>`__ regions are roughly followed, although with some ecoinvent-specific modifications.

 .. note:: See the :ref:`detailed notes on aluminium-producting regions <aluminium>`.